RacimoLab/it-docs/servers.md

 The "racimo" cluster is located in the "unicph" domain.
-To access these compute nodes, first vpn to the university's Cisco AnyConnect server `vpn.ku.dk`, authenticated using your kuid (and multi-factor authentication).
+To access these compute nodes, first vpn to the university's Cisco AnyConnect server `vpn.ku.dk`, authenticate using your kuid (and multi-factor authentication).
 On Windows or Mac, use the Cisco AnyConnect client, which is (apparently) downloadable after logging into https://vnp.ku.dk with a web browser.